sourcegraph/sourcegraph-public-snapshot/doc/admin/external_service/bitbucket_server.md

 ## Native extension

-For production usage, we recommend installing the Sourcegraph Bitbucket Server plugin for all users (so that each user doesn't need to install the browser extension individually).
-This involves adding a new extension to the extension directory of your Phabricator instance.
+For production usage, we recommend installing the Sourcegraph Bitbucket Server plugin for all users (so that each user doesn't need to install and configure the browser extension individually).
+This involves adding a new add-on to  your Bitbucket Server instance.

 See the [bitbucket-server-plugin](https://github.com/sourcegraph/bitbucket-server-plugin) repository for installation instructions and configuration settings.